Factorizations and minimality of the Calkin Algebra norm for $C(K)$-spaces: Introduction and Main Results

-Quantitative factorizations of idempotent operators play a prominent role in the study of the algebra $\mathscr{B}(X)$ of bounded operators on a Banach space $X$.
-For example, these factorizations play an important part in the classification of the closed ideals of $\mathscr{B}(X)$ as well as in the study of the uniqueness of algebra norm, more specifically, on the minimality of such norms.
-We refer the reader to the thesis of Ware \cite{ware2014uniqueness} or the recent paper of Arnott and Laustsen \cite{arnott2023uniqueness} for a deeper discussion of this problem. \\
+Factorizations of idempotent operators play a prominent role in the study of the algebra $\mathscr{B}(X)$ of bounded operators on a Banach space $X$.
+For instance, such factorizations are central to the classification of the closed ideals of $\mathscr{B}(X)$, and they also feature prominently in the study of the uniqueness of algebra norms.
+In our case, we will establish the following quantitative result.

-In the latter, Arnott and Laustsen give a characterization of the existence of a factorization of the identity on $c_0$ via operators acting on some spaces of continuous functions, which prompted our investigation of these types of factorizations.
-The following theorem summarizes our main findings in this regard.

 \begin{theorem} Let $K$ be a scattered, locally compact Hausdorff space and let $X$ be a Banach space that does not contain a copy of $\ell^1$ or for which the unit ball of $X^*$ is weak$^*$ sequentially compact.
 Then for any non-compact operator $T: C_0(K) \to X$ and any $\varepsilon > 0$, there exist operators $U \in \mathscr{B}(X, c_0)$ and $V \in \mathscr{B}(c_0, C_0(K))$ such that